digitranslab/jumpstart/docs/versioned_docs/version-2.1.0/data-sources/airtable.md

 # Airtable

-ToolJet can connect to your Airtable account to read and write data. **Airtable API key** is required to create an Airtable data source on ToolJet.
+JumpStart can connect to your Airtable account to read and write data. **Airtable API key** is required to create an Airtable data source on JumpStart.
 You can generate API key by visiting [Airtable account page](https://airtable.com/account).

 <img className="screenshot-full" src="/img/datasource-reference/airtable/add_creds.gif" alt="irtable record"/>